bedops/bedops/docs/content/performance.rst

 Both BEDTools programs were unable to complete operations after 51M elements with the allocated 18 GB of memory.
 The :ref:`bedops` program continued operating on the full dataset.

-.. note:: It is our understanding that the BEDTools' ``intersectBed`` program was modified to accept (optionally) sorted data for improved performance some time after these results were published.
+.. important:: It is our understanding that the BEDTools' ``intersectBed`` program was modified to accept (optionally) sorted data for improved performance some time after these results were published.

    A :ref:`more recent study <independent_testing>` suggests ``bedops --intersect`` still offers better memory and running time performance characteristics than recent versions of BEDTools.